 4 days after my successful application (part-way through my stay) I received an email confirmation to say that I had been upgraded to Discoverist status,

 Following my stay, the points and elite night credits from the stay posted within 24 hours.
 More importantly, the 10% bonus points that Discoverist status holders get posted without issue as did the bonus points from Hyatt’s excellent year promotion.

 In the grand scheme of things the points earned from the stay weren’t particularly important because the booking had been made with points – the earnings from the stay and the year-end promotion were only for incidental purchases made at the property.

-The thing that I was most looking out for was the points rebate that I was due from the Hyatt promotion that I mentioned earlier – would I get the full 25% rebate that World of Hyatt credit card holders are entitled to or would I only get the 15% that all World of Hyatt members are being given?
+The thing that I was most looking out for was the points rebate that I was due from the Hyatt promotion that I mentioned earlier – would I get the full 25% rebate that holders of the World of Hyatt credit card are entitled to or would I only get the 15% that all World of Hyatt members are being given?

 3 days after I had checked out, I had my answer.